gladly-team/tab-ads/README.md

 | EMX Digital  | `hb.emxdgt.com`  | Payload `site.domain` is `example.com`; `site.page` and `site.ref` are both `https://example.com/newtab/`  |
 | RhythmOne  | `tag.1rx.io/*`  | Payload `site.domain` is `example.com`; `site.page` and `site.ref` are both `https://example.com/newtab/`  |

+**GDPR and CCPA:** We should manually ensure that data privacy preferences are passed to ad partners.
+We use [`tab-cmp`](https://github.com/gladly-team/tab-cmp) as our consent management platform.
+See `tab-cmp`'s "Ad Partners" sections of its [test checklist](https://github.com/gladly-team/tab-cmp#test-checklist) for what to verify in ad partner requests.

 ## Testing In-Progress Builds in Local Projects

 It's often helpful to test development builds of `tab-ads` in other local projects.